automl/HW-GPT-Bench/README.md

-# HW-Aware-LLM-Bench
+# HW-GPT-Bench
-Repository for Hardware Aware LLM Benchmark
+Repository for HW-GPT Benchmark

 To install in editable mode (-e) run: